kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 </exercise>

-Even though v2 didn't work.
-At least the application is working.
+Even though v2 didn't work, at least the application is working.
 We can just push a new update on top of the v2.
 Let's try the v4 which should break after a short while:

 ```console
 $ kubectl apply -f deployment.yaml
   deployment.apps/flaky-update-dep configured
 ```

-Now the ReadinessProbe may pass for the first 20 seconds but soon enough every pod will break.
+Now the ReadinessProbe may pass for the first 20 seconds, but soon enough every pod will break.
 Unfortunately *ReadinessProbe* cannot do anything about it, the deployment was successful but the application is buggy.

 ```console
 $ kubectl get po